-Markers recognizing 2 lynchings in Tennessee to be installed
+Marker recognizing 2 lynchings in Tennessee to be installed

 Five years later, John Brown was accused of severely injuring a switchman on an Illinois Central Railroad train.
 Brown, a black man, was removed from the train in Jackson and jailed.
 An angry mob of 500 masked men armed with rifles forcibly took him from the jail - and he, too, was lynched on the courthouse lawn.

 Both stories had gone mostly ignored in Jackson until last year, when a college professor and a coalition of church leaders, educators and private citizens led a movement to memorialize both lynchings with a historical marker on the Madison County courthouse lawn.
-They worked with the Equal Justice Initiative, the Montgomery, Alabama, nonprofit that has created a national memorial acknowledging cases of racial injustice and sponsors the installation of lynching markers in U.S. cities.
+They worked with the Equal Justice Initiative - the Montgomery, Alabama, nonprofit that has created a national memorial acknowledging cases of racial injustice and sponsors the installation of lynching markers in U.S. cities.

-After initially rejecting the markers, the Madison County commission voted in August to approve the marker.
+After initially rejecting the marker, the Madison County commission voted in August to approve it.
 The Jackson-Madison County Community Remembrance Project, led by University of Tennessee-Martin criminal justice professor Cindy Boyles, announced Wednesday that the marker is being ordered and dedication ceremony has been set for April on the courthouse lawn.

 “Neither Eliza Woods or John Brown received due process for their alleged crimes and were killed by mobs who never faced prosecution for their lynchings,” the marker will say.